20. The Uncanny, Part 2

 But how does an uncanny experience arise?
 Here are two interesting possibilities:

-(2) Rudolf Otto, in his book The Idea of the Holy (1917), argues that the uncanny marks a primal experience of the sacred that is the ground for more organized and articulated religious development.[2]
+(2) Rudolf Otto, in his 1917 book The Idea of the Holy (Oxford, 958), argues that the uncanny marks a primal experience of the sacred that is the ground for more organized and articulated religious development.
 For Otto, the experience of the sacred is a mix of awe and attraction: on one hand, we are terrified, on the other hand, we are enticed to get closer.
 Otto argues that humans have always been having experiences whereby certain everyday phenomena suddenly give rise to both awe and attraction.
 How does this occur?
 Rather than seek a purely naturalistic interpretation like Freud, Otto thinks powers of the soul are at work: there is spiritual energy that is excited and this energy is experienced as terrifying and fascinating.
 It is what he calls “numinous energy”.
 Demons, ghosts, and other uncanny things are typically the objectification of this energy: they are the products of our limited imagination trying to give form to this unpredictable energy.
 Freud would say such products of our imagination are false but held onto in the unconsciousness.
-But Otto argues that such beliefs, while they may not always be accurate, do emerge because of real spiritual powers.
+But Otto argues that such beliefs, while they may not always be accurate, do emerge because of real spiritual powers like our soul and its relation to God.
 Our experience of the uncanny in the presence of such representations of the numinous can be terrifying precisely because such things were our limited reactions to the numinous.

 So it seems like Freud is an enlightenment thinker who is using reason to delve into the unconsciousness and explain its mysterious powers as a natural function of our mind (e.g., mechanisms of repression).
-But Otto is arguing for irrational and supernatural powers beyond our mind, indeed beyond nature, which are known by being felt.
-Naturally, these two approaches offer us two general ways to think about horror.
+But Otto is arguing for irrational and supernatural powers beyond our mind, indeed beyond nature.
+Both these approaches are long-standing features of the gothic aspects of romanticism and offer us two general ways to think about horror.
 For many, horror, in art and life, presents situations where supernatural forces collide, where good and evil take stands, and where the destiny of people’s souls is decided.
 Such situations remain live possibilities for all of us and we should take them seriously to some extent, open our minds to them, and learn from them what we can for our own spiritual development.
 In many cases this approach will lean heavily on feelings, emotions, and the lived experience.
 But for others, horror can be explained without recourse to supernatural powers and the grand narratives of good and evil.
-Rather, we need a better naturalistic understanding of the human mind and social institutions to dispel our fears (often childish ones), assuage them, medicate them, learn from them, etc.
+Rather, we need a better naturalistic understanding of the human mind and social institutions to dispel our fears (often childish ones), assuage them, medicate them, learn from them, and try to overcome them.

 Go here for part three.